buffaloj/BufTools.ObjectCreation/README.md

 # Object Mother
-The ObjectMother class will create an instance of an object and initialize it from the example values in your XML comments.
+This repo provides an ObjectMother class will create an instance of an object and initialize it from the example values in your XML comments.

 example:
 ```cs